exasim-project/OBR/docs/source/commandLine/init.md

 Usage: obr init [OPTIONS]

 Options:
-  -f, --folder TEXT      Where to create the worspace and view -e, --execute BOOLEAN
+  -f, --folder TEXT      Where to create the workspace and view -e, --execute BOOLEAN
   -c, --config TEXT      Path to configuration file.
   -t, --tasks INTEGER    Number of tasks to run concurrently.